saasmanual/website/src/content/moving-to-aws/index.md

 const stage = pipeline.addApplicationStage(application);
 ```

 The `Application` is the stack where you define the infrastructure for your application.
-In the case for SaaS Manual, this is the S3 bucket to host the static content and the CloudFront distribution.
+In the case of SaaS Manual, this is the S3 bucket to host the static content and the CloudFront distribution.
 [Have a look here](https://github.com/saasmanual/website/blob/main/infra/stack/website.js) if you want to dive into this in more detail.

 This wraps up the infrastructure part of the new SaaS Manual website, lets have a look at UX and layout.